 The HLPF meets annually in July for eight days under the auspices of the Economic and Social Council (ECOSOC).3 Every four years the HLPF also meets under the auspices of the UN General Assembly at the level of heads of state and government.
 Accordingly, the HLPF met twice in 2019, once in July under the auspices of ECOSOC and in September under the auspices of the General Assembly, the "SDG Summit".
-In 2020 the HLPF will meet once, in July under the auspices of ECOSOC, when the VNRs will be presented.
-Twenty-eight (28) countries conducting their first VNR will present them during the three-day ministerial segment of the HLPF with thirty (30) minutes allocated to each presenting country, while twenty two (22) countries presenting their second VNR and one (1) country presenting its third VNR will start presenting them on 13 July in a panel format with twenty (20) minutes allocated to each presenting country4.
+In 2021 the HLPF will meet once, in July under the auspices of ECOSOC, when the VNRs will be presented.
+10 countries conducting their first VNR will present them during the three-day ministerial segment of the HLPF with thirty (30) minutes allocated to each presenting country, while 34 countries presenting their second and subsequent VNR will present them in a panel format with twenty (20) minutes allocated to each presenting country4.